• Products

 • Capture Cards

 • Capture cards allow you to input your audio and video devices into your computer for encoding.
-Here are a few that work great with StreamSpot:
+Here are a few that work great:

 Magewell USB Capture HDMI Plus